 Receipt Verification

 Offline verification.
-Ed25519 signature validation, key discovery integration.
+Ed25519 signature validation against canonical payload, key discovery integration.

 Runtime integration#